BCSC 151: Syllabus

 Perception Journal

 Each student will be required to keep a “perception journal.”
-It will have a minimum of four entries and 800 words.
+It will have a minimum of four entries and a total of 800 words.
 Additional details will be provided in the first 2-3 weeks of class.

 Grading